josuebsilva/nr-challenge/readme.md

 ## How use

-1 - first run "composer install" for update dependencies
+1 - first run "composer install" for install or update dependencies

 2 - run "php artisan migrate" on terminal for make tables on database